WebAssembly/component-model/design/mvp/Concurrency.md

 Since non-`async` functions are not allowed to block (including due to backpressure) and also don't pile up like `async` functions, non-`async` functions ignore backpressure (explicit and implicit) entirely.
-If a component exports a mix of `async` and non-`async` functions, code generation must therefore be prepared to handle non-`async` functions executing at any cooperative yield point, even in the middle of a `callback`.
+If a component exports a mix of `async` and non-`async` functions, code generation must therefore be prepared to handle non-`async` functions executing at any core wasm import call to a `canon` definition (with the exception of select non-reentrant built-ins like `resource.rep`).

 Once a task is allowed to start according to these backpressure rules, its arguments are lowered into the callee's linear memory and the task is in